amidaware/trmm-docs/docs/functions/scripting.md

     - Python
     - Shell (use for Linux/macOS scripts)

 - **Script Arguments** - Optional way to set default arguments for scripts.
 These will auto populate when running scripts and can be changed at runtime.
+Logged on Windows Event Viewer > Applications and Services Logs > Microsoft > Windows> PowerShell > Operational
+- **Environment vars** - Optional way to set default arguments for scripts using Environment Variables.
+These will auto populate when running scripts and can be changed at runtime.
+Not logged, better to use when passing data you don't want logged
 - **Default Timeout** - Sets the default timeout of the script and will stop script execution if the duration surpasses the configured timeout.
 Can be changed at script runtime.
 - **Favorite** - Favorites the script.